Spartronics4915/2019-DeepSpace/DrivetrainCharacterization.md

 there are canned drive characterization procedures built into our Team254-based codebase as well as in the [FRC Drive Characterization github](https://github.com/robotpy/robot-characterization).

-At the end of the day, the goal described by these resources it to characterize a robot drive for straight linear motion via this formula:
+At the end of the day, the goal described by these resources is to characterize a robot drive for straight linear motion via this formula:

 ```java
     Vapp = Ks + Kv*velocity + Ka*acceleration;
 ```

+This bears a strong resemblence to our physics formula for linear motion and for our purposes the formulas are equivalent.
+Experts will be quick to point out that Volts is _not_ a force but rather a potential and only when electrical current runs through a motor are actual forces in play.

-We can glean from this formula that the voltage we must apply to the robot in order to achieve a target velocity depends on both its current velocity as well its current acceleration.
-In other words, we can't select a voltage requirement (and thus a feedforeward term) without specifying both a target velocity and a target acceleration.
+We can glean from this formula that the voltage we must apply to the robot in order to achieve a target velocity depends on both its current velocity as well its acceleration.
+In other words, we can't select a voltage requirement (and thus a feedforward term) without specifying both a target velocity and a target acceleration.
 Here are the meanings and units for the terms of this formula: